 Risk mapping, assessment, and planning is a FEMA program which provides communities with flood information and tools to enhance their mitigation plan and take action to better protect their citizens.
-The Discovery meeting for RiskMAP in Pulaski County was held in February 2020.
-Project Initiation is anticipated to be conducted in the fall of 2020 with hydrologic and hydraulic modeling to begin in the winter.
-Draft models are anticipated to be available in the summer of 2021.
+The project kick-off meeting for RiskMAP in Phelps County was held in December 2018 and flood study review meetings were held in November of 2019 and December of 2019.